postplayhouse/jekyll.postplayhouse.com/drafts/2015-06-03-spotlight-lori-berg.md

   <div class="caption">Lori Berg, co-director of our first production this summer.</div>
 </div>

+### You are directing our first production this summer (more on that later).
+How would you describe your position as director to someone?

+Basically, the director sets the tone---or vision---for the piece.
+Things are addressed like: will the play be realistic or figurative?
+What will the time period be?
+Will there be a realistic set?
+In general the director creates the entire backdrop in which the story is told. after the initial vision is decided upon, the director meets with the other members of the creative team.
+Everyone is then "on the same page" and we find our actors.
+Once we all --- the whole team, actors and designers --- start rehearsing the story, I feel the director's job is to be teacher/encourager.

 ### How long have you been professionally working in theatre?

 My mother's favorite story of me, probably as a three-year-old or so, was that at my first show, I squatted to tie my shoes on stage rather than complete the dance.
 So --- I guess I've been "doing my own thing" since I was a very, very young performer.
 Oh, by the way, I have learned to follow directions and stay focused a little better since then.